di/talks/pycaribbean_2019/talk.md

 ^ there is enough here to be an entire talk

-^ the goal of dataclasses is to save you from writing a lot of boilerplate
+^ the goal of dataclasses is to save you from writing a lot of boilerplate when creating classes

 ---